Who We Are

 Learning Disability Association of Alberta

 The Learning Disabilities Association of Alberta (LDAA) was first incorporated in 1968 as the Alberta Association for Children with Learning Disabilities.
 In 1980, it obtained charitable status.
 As its mandate expanded, in 1982 the association added “Adults” to the name, before arriving at its current name in 1987.
 Its initial purpose was to help local chapters and community groups become more effective in advocating to the provincial government, and in particular, the department of education.
-Today, the LDAA supports local chapters, advocates at the provincial level on behalf of people with learning disabilities, works with Alberta Education on resource development, offers training for teachers of beginning readers who may be experiencing reading difficulties, administers two scholarship funds and maintains a web site and social media presence.
+Today, the LDAA supports local chapters, advocates at the provincial level on behalf of people with learning disabilities, offers training for teachers of beginning readers who may be experiencing reading difficulties, administers two scholarship funds and maintains a website and social media presence.
 Visit our website at LDAlberta.ca

 Joanne Heckbert, M.Ed.

 Joanne Heckbert, M.Ed. is a reading specialist with extensive experience in assessment and working with students with reading difficulties and their parents.
 She has taught in the regular classroom and in highly specialized environments, and regularly consults to school boards, providing expert support on assessment and programming for students who struggle with reading and writing.